Nationality law: Spain

-In November 2012, the Spanish government announced that it would eliminate the residency period for Sephardic Jews, and permit them to maintain dual nationality, on the condition that such naturalization applicants presented a certificate of their Sephardic status from the Federation of Jewish Communities in Spain.
+In November 2012, the Spanish government announced that it would eliminate the residency period for Sephardic Jews, and permit them to maintain dual nationality, on the condition that such naturalization applicants presented a certificate of their Sephardic status from the Federation of Jewish Communities of Spain.

 Spanish diplomacy exercised protection over Sephardis of the Ottoman Empire and the independent Balkanic states succeeding it.
 The government of Miguel Primo de Rivera decreed in 1924 that every Sephardi could claim Spanish nationality.
 This right was used by some refugees during the Second World War, including the Hungarian Jews saved by Ángel Sanz Briz and Giorgio Perlasca.
 This decree was again put to use to receive some Jews from Sarajevo during the Bosnian War.

 In October 2006, the Andalusian Parliament asked the three parliamentary groups that form the majority to support an amendment that would ease the way for Morisco descendants to gain Spanish nationality.
 The proposal was originally made by IULV-CA, the Andalusian branch of the United Left.
 Such a measure might have benefited an indeterminate number of people, particularly in Morocco.
 However, the call went unheeded by the central Spanish authorities.